Here’s my FREE gift to you.

 A shocking truth

 Friends, that is another name for Turkey’s butt!
 A particular delicacy in Ghana!
 My jaws dropped.
 Should I laugh or cry?
 Of course, I laughed!
 I had just eaten turkey, yansh!
 (Nigerian pidgin English for that bit of Turkey).
-That tail is a gland that connects the turkey’s feathers to its body, and it is filled with oil mainly meant for grooming Turkey’s feathers!
+That tail is a gland that connects the Turkey’s feathers to its body, and is filled with oil mainly meant for grooming Turkey’s feathers!

 Now, don’t you go laughing at me?
 What is the delicacy in your own country?
 As I am British Nigerian, I can say mine is;